-SECTION IV: ELECTRICITY SUPPLY—GENERAL
+SECTION IV: ELECTRICITY SUPPLY

 IV.A Power quality

-A.1 A reliable supply of quality power is essential to VALERO's operations and no deterioration of the existing supply reliability and quality is acceptable.
+A.1 A reliable supply of quality power is essential to Valero's operations and no deterioration of the existing supply reliability and quality is acceptable.
 Supplier should expect to pay any additional costs or penalties incurred as a result of Supplier's failure to deliver.

-A.2 VALERO expects that the Supplier will deal with distributors ton behalf of VALERO to maintain or improve the quality of power supply.
+A.2 Valero expects that the Supplier, in cooperation and coordination with Valero, will deal with transmission and distribution providers on behalf of Valero to maintain or improve the quality of power supply.

 IV.B Basic supply

-B.1 Under the basic electricity supply arrangement, the supplier will deliver the contracted energy to an agreed upon point of delivery into the transmission facilities of the incumbent utility for each of the VALERO facilities to be served under the Supplier's proposal.
+B.1 Under the basic electricity supply arrangement, the supplier will deliver or arrange to deliver the contracted energy to each of the VALERO facilities to be served under the Supplier's proposal.

-B.2 Under the basic supply arrangement, VALERO will be seeking a supplier who will:
+B.2 Under the basic supply arrangement, Valero will be seeking a supplier (or suppliers) who will:

-Meet all legal requirements needed to make power sales to customers;
+Meet all legal requirements needed to make power sales to retail customers;

-Supply VALERO's aggregated load requirements at the overall lowest delivered cost for energy and all delivery services;
+Supply Valero's aggregated load requirements at the overall lowest delivered cost for energy and all delivery services;

-Maximize the value of sales of any excess power that VALERO may generate;
+Maximize the value of sales of any excess power that Valero may generate;

-Provide load following and all related ancillary services (spinning reserves; standby service, where applicable; reactive power, etc.) to cover VALERO's electricity requirements net of any available on-site generation;
+Provide load following and all related ancillary services (spinning reserves; standby service, where applicable; reactive power, etc.) to cover Valero's electricity requirements net of any available on-site generation;

 Provide scheduling, dispatch, and load balancing services for purchases and sales;

-Arrange for delivery of electricity to and from VALERO sites;
+Arrange for delivery of electricity to and from Valero sites;

-Invoice VALERO;
+Invoice Valero in accordance with Valero’s specifications;

-Prepare usage reports (to be detailed by VALERO); and
+Prepare cost and usage reports (on a specified periodic basis to be detailed by Valero); and

-Any other functions that are required for a basic supply of energy, consistent with all ERCOT protocols in Texas or California Independent System Operator compliance requirements in California, to meet VALERO's instantaneous energy supply requirements.
+Any other functions that are required for a basic supply of energy, consistent with all legal and regulatory requirements, to meet Valero's instantaneous energy supply requirements.

-B.3 Suppliers shall specify transmission path(s), where applicable, that will be used to deliver power to the VALERO sites listed in this RFP, and shall describe the contracts in place to deliver this power.
+B.3 Suppliers shall specify transmission path(s), where applicable, that will be used to deliver power to the Valero sites listed in this RFP, and shall describe the contracts in place to deliver this power.

 B.4 Suppliers may quote prices selectively for the basic supply arrangements based on geography and/or load type.
-For the Texas market, we have identified in Appendix D the major VALERO loads by type; some of these loads also exist in other markets.
-To achieve status as VALERO's "preferred supplier" on a national basis; however, Suppliers must quote prices (or pricing mechanisms) on all loads and geographies covered by this RFP using one or more of the following forms:
+Suppliers must quote prices (or pricing mechanisms) using one or more of the following forms:

 Flat commodity price proposal - The fully-loaded unit electric price including energy supply and all agreed upon services - quote in $/kWh;